bernardkakoto/WeatherJo/README.md

 ## Get started

 1. Open components>Weather.tsx.
-On lines 21 and 33, and input your OpenWeatherMap tokens, read the comments there to do it right.
+On lines 21 and 33, and input your OpenWeatherMap tokens, refer to the comments on those lines.

 2. Install dependencies